The Complexity of Reading Comprehension

 Analogical reasoning and problem solving

 Analogical reasoning is the conscious process of relating things we are reading about to things that we already know.
 That is, drawing an analogy between the new information in the text and related information that we already know.
-Good readers are constantly identifying relationships between new information and known information, and this greatly enhances their ability to understand what they are reading.
+Good readers are constantly identifying relationships between new information and know information, and this greatly enhances their ability to understand what they are reading.
 Sometimes the process of identifying relationships goes beyond the process of identifying analogies.
 This is what is meant by the problem solving link in the drawing.
 Sometimes we read a description of something in a text that we cannot relate to anything we know.
 In this case we invoke problem solving skills that can be used to identify a solution to the dilemma posed by the text.

 The final link in the drawing refers to inferential processes.
 Inferences in reading comprehension are of two kinds; near inferences which connect two ideas that are closely separated in a text, and far inferences that connect an item of information in a text with prior knowledge information.
 Many near inferences, for skilled readers at least, occur automatically.
 We don’t think about the fact that the “Bill” mentioned in sentence one is the same person as the “he” referred to in sentence four.
 Skilled readers are also adept at making far inferences, easily recognizing that something under discussion is an instance of something that they already know.
 However, some readers with comprehension difficulties do not perform either the near or the far inferencing activities easily and this inhibits comprehension.